Avonside Engine Company: Fairlie

-Avonside locomotives were exported also to Uruguay, where two 1874 Fairlie type locomotives (plate numbers: 1032/33, 1034/35) worked in the Ferrocarril y Tranvía del Norte, at Montevideo.
+Avonside locomotives were exported also to Uruguay, where two 1874 Fairlie type locomotives worked in the Ferrocarril y Tranvía del Norte, at Montevideo.

-In 1874, New Zealand Railways ordered two types of Double Fairlie locomotives from Avonside.
-Both the B class and E class Double Fairlies were fitted with Walschaerts valve gear.
-This was certainly the first use of this technology to be used in New Zealand, and is possibly the first time a British manufacturer has supplied it.
+In 1874, New Zealand Railways ordered two types of double Fairlie locomotives from the company.
+Both the B class and E class double Fairlies were fitted with Walschaerts valve gear.
+This was the first use of this technology to be used in New Zealand, and is possibly the first time a British manufacturer supplied it.
 The B class lasted in service until the late 1880s.
-The E class were officially written off in 1899, however, most were still in use during the first world war.
+The E class were officially written off in 1899, but most were still in use during the First World War.